 Location.
 47° 14.575′ N, 88° 27.025′ W. Marker is in Calumet, Michigan, in Houghton County.
 Marker is on Red Jacket Road 0.1 miles east of 4th Street, on the right when traveling east.
+Marker is located beside the sidewalk, overlooking the Russell Snow Plow exhibit, on the east side of the Coppertown USA Mining Museum.
 Touch for map.
-Marker is located beside the sidewalk, overlooking the Russell Snow Plow exhibit, on the east side of the Coppertown USA Mining Museum.
 Marker is at or near this postal address: 25815 Red Jacket Road, Calumet MI 49913, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
-Float Copper (about 700 feet away, measured in a direct line); Calumet Theater (approx. 0.4 miles away); St. Paul the Apostle Church The Italian Hall / Italian Hall Tragedy (approx. half a mile away); The Amphidrome / The Birth of Professional Hockey (approx. 9.9 miles away); Historic Houghton (approx. 9.9 miles away); The First Finnish Newspaper in America (approx. 10 miles away); Trinity Episcopal Church (approx. 10.2 miles away).
+Float Copper (about 700 Calumet Theater (approx. 0.4 miles away); St. Paul the Apostle Church (approx. 0.4 miles away); The Italian Hall / Italian Hall Tragedy (approx. half a mile away); The Amphidrome / The Birth of Professional Hockey (approx. 9.9 miles away); Historic Houghton (approx. 9.9 miles away); The First Finnish Newspaper in America (approx. 10 miles away); Trinity Episcopal Church (approx. 10.2 miles away).
 Touch for a list and map of all markers in Calumet.

 More about this marker.
 Marker is a large composite plaque, mounted horizontally, on waist-high posts.

 Also see . . .